 Why didn’t I do CPR?

-The reality that is missed in this appraisal: the acute stress response often causes a person to freeze, leaving them feeling unable to act and sometimes depersonalized from a situation.
+The Likely Reality: The acute stress response often causes a person to freeze, leaving them feeling unable to act and sometimes depersonalized from a situation.
 This is a result of a normal biological response, directly resulting from the surge of stress hormones.
 It is not a personal failure or a sign that I am not a responsive or capable person.
 It is a sign that I had a normal stress response to witnessing a trauma.
 The other reality my appraisal misses is that, even if I had done CPR, I don’t know what the outcome would have been.
-My loved one still might have died, as 9 out of 10 people who have a cardiac arrest outside of a hospital do (according to the American Heart Association).
+My loved one still might have died, as 9 out of 10 people who have a cardiac arrest outside of a hospital do (says the American Heart Association).

 Why did I run for help instead of calling 911?

-The reality that is missed in this appraisal: Though I said to myself ‘I didn’t help’, the reality is that I was trying to help by finding someone else.
+The Likely Reality: Though I said to myself 'I didn't help', the reality is that I was trying to help by finding someone else.
 That acute stress kicked in and my brain was not working the way it normally would.
 My flight response kicked in.
-I feared I couldn’t fix the situation and ran for help.
+I feared I couldn't fix the situation and ran for help.
 With hindsight bias, it is easy to look back and think the alternative thing to do was either easy or obvious.
-But in the situation, I was doing the best I could with what I had at the time (including that brain full of stress hormones!).
-I did try to help my loved one, even though it was in a way that my calmer brain doesn’t agree with.
+But, in the situation, I was doing the best I could with what I had at the time (including that brain full of stress hormones!).
+I did try to help my loved one, even though it was in a way that my calmer brain doesn't agree with.

 Why did I push agressive treatment for so long?

-The reality missed in this appraisal: The acute stress response sometimes includes our instinct to “fight”.
+The Likely Reality: The acute stress response sometimes includes our instinct to "fight".
 This was such a shock to me when it happened.
 It is normal that I fought back against what the doctor was saying.
 I wanted to fight for him if there was any hope.
-That wasn’t me being selfish or wanting him to suffer.
+That wasn't me being selfish or wanting him to suffer.
 Though he may not have made a decision to be on the machines for himself, he also would understand that I made a decision that was important for me.
 I needed to know we gave him a chance to recover.
 That is not being a terrible wife.

-The reality that is missed in this appraisal: Crisis, stress, and sadness turn us inward.
+The Likely Reality: Crisis, stress, and sadness turn us inward.
 Our evolutionary drive for survival means that, when we are scared or suffering, we often become intensely self-protective.
 This does not make me uncaring or terrible.
 It means I was trying to protect myself so I could still be present for other family and just survive those impossible days.
-Right now, when I am still feeling this incredible pain, I want to think if I had don’t something differently I wouldn’t feel this immense grief.
+Right now, when I am still feeling this incredible pain, I want to think if I had don't something differently I wouldn't feel this immense grief.
 The reality is that grief is always immense.
 I don’t know what it would have meant had I done things differently.
 It might have brought up other, even more difficult, things.
 I might have been less present for other things.
 There is simply no way to know.